IvanM26/test.pkgdown/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of test.pkgdown is to …
+The goal of test.pkgdown is to test gh-pages automatic behavior.

 ## Installation